samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 ### Level 10: Divine Intervention

 You can call on your deity or pantheon to intervene on your behalf.
-As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, choose any Cleric spell of level 5 or lower that doesn’t require a Reaction to cast.
+As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, choose any Cleric spell of level 5 or lower that doesn't require a Reaction to cast.
 As part of the same action, you cast that spell without expending a spell slot or needing Material components.
-You can’t use this feature again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+You can't use this feature again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Level 14: Improved Blessed Strikes